mikaelvesavuori/gcp-api-gateway-run-gql-auth-demo/README.md

 # Demo: GCP API Gateway fronting a GraphQL API on Cloud Run, secured with Identity-Aware Proxy

 This demo is based on the [official Google quickstart for API Gateway fronting a Cloud Run instance](https://cloud.google.com/api-gateway/docs/get-started-cloud-run).
-Lovingly repurposed from Google <3 for the benefit of all.
+Lovingly repurposed from Google with <3 for the benefit of all.

 The application itself is based on previous work on [cloud-run-ts-apollo-graphql](https://github.com/mikaelvesavuori/cloud-run-ts-apollo-graphql).